amirbitran/MCPU/README.md

 	MC_PDB_PRINT_STEPS -- frequency of outputting coordinates to a pdb file

-	MC_PRINT_STEPS -- frequency of outputting energies to log file
+	MC_PRINT_STEPS -- frequency of outputting info to log file IMPORTANT!!!: The dbfold analysis package assumes that MC_PRINT_STEPS and MC_PDB_PRINT_STEPS are set to the same value

 					Replica Exchange Parameter
 	MC_REPLICA_STEPS -- frequency of replica exchange.
 To turn off exchange, set to a